 Do I have to volunteer for the entire shift?

 The success of our projects depends on our volunteers.
 For that reason that we ask that our volunteers arrive on time for the beginning of their shift and commit to a minimum of 1 ½ hours of service.

 What do I need to wear when I volunteer?

 All volunteers MUST wear closed-toed shoes at Second Harvest.
 You should wear comfortable clothing that you don’t mind getting dirty.
 The warehouse tends to be hot in the summer and chilly in the winter, so layered clothing is suggested.

 Yes!
 We would love for your family, school or youth group to join us.
-Volunteering is a great way to teach children that community service is not only the right thing to do, but it is fun to do it.
-All children and youth under the age of 18 must be accompanied by an adult (see Chaperone policy below.)
+Volunteering is a great way to teach children that giving back to the community is a rewarding experience.
+We ask that a parent or guardian attend orientation with all children.
+After completion of the orientation, children 13-17 years of age are able to return to volunteer on their own.
+Children 6-12 years of age must be accompanied by an adult during every volunteer shift.

 *Adult chaperones must be willing to accept responsibility for each youth in your group.

 What kind of things will I be doing when I volunteer at Second Harvest?

 Please click here for more information regarding our volunteer projects.

 What if I am no longer able to attend my scheduled volunteer opportunity?